 Begin to change the interfering pattern by refreshing the way you and your spouse/partner approach the issue involved.
 This will, of course, require you disclose what you’ve been thinking about to your partner.
 The trick is to initiate the conversation with what’s called a “soft start-up”.
 A “soft start-up” addresses the issue directly and head-on, but does NOT include criticism or blame.
 Begin with an “I” statement and say, for example, “Things are so hectic for us these days, I really miss having time to just hang out with you.
 Will you help me figure out some small changes we could make in our routines so that there is more time for us to just be together?”

 This refreshed approach will not work if your partner feels blamed for your discontent.
 Be sure to use the soft start-up and take the time needed to create a safe conversational zone.
 Then, don’t be surprised if you learn that your partner has been feeling the same way.

 When couples refresh their approach to managing the daily patterns in their lives, they are able to reprioritize the allocation of their time, energy and finances; recapture time to invest in their relationship; and, create a sense of renewal and base-line happiness in their relationships.
 When this happens, couples don’t even think about how to make happiness, it just blooms naturally, like spring, every day.

 So, share this post with your partner, brush up on the 3 R’s that let happy relationships bloom naturally, grab some couple time, and “work it out“.

 And, Let me know if I can help.

-You’ll find me at Amity Mediation Workshop, where we facilitate divorce, family and civil mediations.
-We also are authorized to use the Gottman Relationship Checkup as we conduct transformative Marriage Mediation with our clients who want to stay together, but restore the joy in their marriage.
+You’ll find me at Amity Mediation Workshop, where we facilitate divorce, family, and civil mediations.
+We also are authorized to use the Gottman Relationship Checkup as we conduct transformative, psycho-educational Marriage Refresher Courses with our clients who want to stay together, but restore the joy in their marriage.